Akihito Hirose

-Akihito Hirose (広瀬 章人, Hirose Akihito) is a Japanese professional shogi player, ranked 8-dan.
+Akihito Hirose (広瀬 章人, Hirose Akihito) is a Japanese professional shogi player, ranked 9-dan.
 He is a former :Ryūō and Ōi title holder, and is also the first shogi professional to win a major title while attending university.

-Early life and education
+Early life, education and apprenticeship

 Hirose was born in Kōtō, Tokyo on January 18, 1987.
 He first started playing shogi around the age of four because his father and older brother played the game.
 His family moved to Sapporo, Hokkaido due to his father's job and he lived there from elementary school grades three through six.

 While living in Sapporo, Hirose began studying under some members of the Hokkaido Shogi Association and polishing his skills at local shogi clubs before officially entering the Japan Shogi Association's apprentice school at the rank of 6-kyū as protegee of shogi professional Osamu Katsuura in 1998 while he was a sixth-grade elementary student.
 For roughly his first year as a shogi apprentice, Hirose commuted by plane twice monthly from Sapporo to the Japan Shogi Association's headquarters in Tokyo to play games against other apprentices.

 Hirose was promoted to the rank of 1-dan in 2000, and was officially awarded professional status in April 2005 for winning the 36th 3-dan League with a record of 15 wins and 3 losses.

 Hirose graduated from Tokyo Seitoku University High School in March 2005 and decided to continue his education by enrolling in the School of Education of Waseda University and majoring in mathematics.
 This was quite rare for a professional shogi player to do, but Hirose stated "he wanted to experience many things in addition to shogi" and also wanted to be like his friends who were all moving on to university.
 Hirose graduated from Waseda in 2011.